tabarra/PHPTailMonitor/README.md

 # PHPTailMonitor
-A very humble, __lightweight__ GUI way to monitor your access.log.
-With ajax, password and fseek() to just get the new lines of the file.
+A very humble, __lightweight__ PHP GUI way to monitor your access.log.
+With ajax and fseek() to just get the new lines of the file.

 #### Features:
 * PHP fseek+append.
 Will not re-print the entire file every time the ajax refresh the content